-‘Poğaça’ is small traditional savory pastries in Turkey that usually preferred for breakfasts.
+‘Poğaça’ is a small traditional savory pastry in Turkey that is usually preferred for breakfasts.
 All pastry shops sell ‘Poğaça’ as their main product in Turkey.
-Usually, people stop by these pastry shops early in the morning on the way to their work to buy some of these small ‘Poğaças’ for quick breakfast.
+Usually, people stop by these pastry shops early in the morning on the way to their work to buy some of these small ‘Poğaça’s for a quick breakfast.

-When I made a research about it on the internet, I learned that ‘Poğaça’ word came from the Latin language and found in Italy at early 1600s and it was first spelled as ‘foğoça’.
-It makes sense it came from Italy because the main ingredient of ‘Poğaça’ is flour and Italians are using flour to make pastries since centuries.
-When I ask the both Ottoman and Turkish culture historians where it came from to our cuisine.
+When I made a research about it on the internet, and I learned that ‘Poğaça’ word came from the Latin language and was found in Italy in the early 1600s and it was first spelled as ‘foğoça’.
+It makes sense it came from Italy because the main ingredient of ‘Poğaça’ is flour and Italians are using flour to make pastries for centuries.
+When I ask both Ottoman and Turkish culture historians where it came from to our cuisine.
 They said; they don’t have any record for ‘Poğoça’.

 In Turkey, the other name of this ‘Poğaça’, which I shared the below recipe of, is ‘Anane Poğaçası’.
-That means ‘Grand Mother Poğaça’.
+That means ‘Grand Mother’s Poğaça’ if you translate it to English.
 I don’t know who gave that name but I was using that name too.
 We call it this because all kids’ grandmothers in Turkey cook this delicious pastry.
 My grandmother was also cooking below given ‘Poğaça’ because this recipe belongs to her cooking notes.

 How to eat Poğaça?

-In Turkey, we like to eat it very hot; I mean right after we take out of the oven because we put butter on it and let it to melt on it before we eat.
-In pastry shops we have endless variations of ‘Poğaças’.
+In Turkey, we like to eat it very hot; I mean right after we take it out of the oven because we put butter on it and let it melt on it before we eat.
+In pastry shops, we have endless variations of ‘Poğaça’.
 If you look at below photo that I took in the morning, you can see how many different variations we have.

-I know that you may think ‘Poğaça’ is quite oily treat to eat, however, once you make it according to the recipe I gave you, you will love it.
-And you want to make it on every Sunday morning.
+I know that you may think ‘Poğaça’ is a quite oily treat to eat, however, once you make it according to the recipe I gave you, you will love it.
+And you will want to make it every Sunday morning.